morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Rokland - 22 USD - [ALFA AWUS036ACU (single-state, single-function)](https://store.rokland.com/collections/802-11ac-wi-fi-clients-receivers/products/alfa-awus036acu-802-11ac-ac1200-dual-band-wifi-usb-dongle-rp-sma-antennas)

 Review by @morrownr : I now have this adapter and am slowly testing it.
 I'll go ahead and give my thoughts so far: This adapter is much smaller than most "football goal" style adapters and it is stylish (cute).
 The quality appears to be well above average.
 It is showing an average of 525 Mbps in managed mode testing with iperf3 and 435 Mbps with the in-kernel driver (kernel 6.4).
 Testing was accomplish on channel 100 DFS (no other APs on the channel) and distance of about 10 meters with 3 walls.
 Extended iperf3 testing results is less than average heat buildup and the single most impressive thing is the range.
 This is not called a "High "Power" or "Max Power" adapter as Alfa likes to call its extended range adapters, but it has excellent range.
 So far, this adapter has exceeded my expectations.
 Antennas are removable.
-No extention cable/stand is included.
+No extension cable/stand is included.

 Overall: If you are looking for a rtl8812bu based adapter that has good performance and excellent range, this adapter should be work well for you.